 How Can a Father Get Full Custody?
 Ask a Houston Child Custody Lawyer

-If you’re a father and are seeking full custody, an experienced Houston TX child custody attorney can help.
+If you’re a father and seeking full custody, an experienced Houston TX child custody attorney can help.
 At The Alsandor Law Firm, we prioritize your children and their welfare.
 Talk to us today to learn more about what you need to do to get primary child custody.